The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Central Falls took the distinction of being the most Hispanic or Latino, while Warwick was the least Hispanic or Latino city.
+Central Falls took the distinction of being the most Hispanic or Latino, while East Providence was the least Hispanic or Latino city.

 Read on for more information on how the cities in Rhode Island ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.